N7BTS/DMR/README.md

 ## WECG DMR Codeplug for Anytone D-878UV
 Modified from [@AG7GN](https://www.github.com/AG7GN)'s D-868UV codeplug for use with the D-878 and added analog and digital APRS functionality.
 Codeplug contains the PNW repeater network frequencies/zones along with other various Brandmeister repeaters in Northwest Washington and the WECG frequency list for Whatcom County.

 This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.13.
-It can be downloaded from [Bridgecomm Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).
+It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).
 It may not be compatible with the D-868UV radio or the D-868UV CPS.

 ## Changes from AG7GN D-868 Codeplug
 * Imported and saved with D-878 CPS